nirsimetri/onvif-python/README.md

 - All rights to the ONVIF specifications are reserved by ONVIF.

 If you require certified ONVIF-compliant devices or clients, please refer to the official [ONVIF conformant product list](https://www.onvif.org/conformant-products/).
 For authoritative reference and the latest official ONVIF specifications, please consult the [ONVIF Official Specifications](https://www.onvif.org/profiles/specifications/specification-history/).

-Use of this library is at your own risk.
-The authors and contributors assume no liability for any damages, direct or indirect, arising from its use.

 ## License